rodSiry/bagarreIO/README.md

   <a href="#"><img alt="banner" src="miniature.jpg" width="30%"/></a> <a href="#"><img alt="banner" src="example_env.gif" width="60%"/></a>
 </h1>

-# bagarre IO
+# bagarre io

 _Solve violence, then solve anything else with violence._

-**bagarreIO** is a library that provides carefully designed environments to train and compare humanoid AI agents on the challenging task of **1v1 close combat**.
+**bagarreio** is a library that provides carefully designed environments to train and compare humanoid AI agents on the challenging task of **1v1 close combat**.

 ## Installation